w-jamil/extreme-xp/master-experiment-suite/README.md

 **Step 2: Place Your Data Files**

-This project contains three experiment folders.
+This project contains experiment folders.
 You must place the correct `.parquet` data files inside the `cyber/` sub-directory of each one:

 -   `task_cl/cyber/`
 -   `task_domain_cl/cyber/`
 -   `online/cyber/`
+-   `batch/cyber/`

 Place the relevant datasets for each experiment into its corresponding folder.